 Underpinning this behaviour policy is the understanding that all behaviour is a form of communication, and that disruptive behaviour is likely to be the communication of an unmet need and should be responded to with empathy, care and curiosity.
+However there are clear limits to what behaviours are and are not acceptable, and that children are a central part of the conversation regarding what could be done differently next time to restore and repair.

 At PGS behaviour is not seen as an isolated area of need, but is considered holistically and contextually.
 We encourage all adults to respond in a way that focuses on the feelings and emotions that might drive certain behaviour, rather than the behaviour itself.

 The skills necessary for emotional, physical and sensory regulation need to be actively taught with some children requiring more support than others.
-At PGS we are committed to providing each child with the amount of support they need through modelling and co-regulation using an AATI approach, Emotion Coaching (Appendix 3) strategies, the Secure Base Model (Appendix 4), the Just Right (Appendix 5) approach and also through High Quality Teaching, the curriculum, assemblies and our enrichment and pastoral work in school.
+At PGS we are committed to providing each child with the amount of support they need through modelling and co-regulation using an AATI approach, Emotion Coaching (Appendix 2 and 3) strategies, the Secure Base Model (Appendix 4), the Just Right (Appendix 5) approach and also through High Quality Teaching, the curriculum, assemblies and our enrichment and pastoral work in school.